fgreil/mitzi-astro/README.md

 * sunrise, sunset,
 * day length,

-The function musts return a `SunTimes`, including a field `comment` reflecting special conditions (polar night or day!) or errors (non-existent dates during the 1582 Gregorian calendar reform).
+The function returns a `SunTimes`, including a field `comment` reflecting special conditions (polar night or day!) or errors (non-existent dates during the 1582 Gregorian calendar reform).

 # Links and further reading
 * [Mitzi (C. C. Odontoceti)](https://www.floridamemory.com/items/show/82844) was a movie star, born in 1958 and died in 1972.